 I am a 17-year-old female who hasn’t been feeling well at all.
 It started a couple nights ago when I was stressed and chain-smoked a lot of cigarettes that night.
 Two mornings later, I woke up feeling nauseous and dizzy with chest pain, sore throat, a headache, a stiff neck, and swollen nasal passages.
 I am having a hard time thinking, remembering directions, and doing a few other things.
 I assumed it was all because I am allergic to second hand smoke, which my doctor predicted for me when I was very young.
 I read an article about smoking and nausea and found that I have a lot of similar symptoms to nicotine poisoning.
 I’m really worried about it and don’t know much about the condition.
 I’m very curious about how long it will last and how much damage there will be to my body if there is any.
 Please help me Alice!

 Dear Worried Smoker,

 Although smoking cigarettes may provide a temporary feeling of relaxation and relief, the worry it can cause afterwards may not be worth it.
-Other ways to deal with stress include getting some exercise, talking to a friend, reading a book for fun, or even watching a little bit of television.
-Consider giving some of these methods a shot the next time you're having a stressful night.
-If nothing else, you can rest assured knowing they won't make you feel worse in the morning!Alice!
+Other ways to deal with stress include getting some physical activity, talking to a friend, reading a book for fun, cooking up a new recipe, or even watching a little bit of television.
+You may want to consider giving some of these methods a shot the next time you're having a stressful night.
+For more information on how to avoid smoking when under stress, check out the Q&A Smoking for stress relief.